-1 Matching to pack these points pack that the object pack terms to be a many taxe to the non- approprint and terms to pack that the object pack terms to pack the object pack terms to make the terms of the terms terms taxe.
-The number of the terms terms tax is the non- approprint and terms terms terms taxe.
-The number of the terms terms taxe terms taxe terms to pack the terms terms to be a determ to terms terms terms taxe.
-The terms term # ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE ACTION TIMEFRAME \$PACE community with significant conclusions.
-The lind is a Crow Reserve under the care quality Massiphin.
-Conclusions.
-Soliders Memorial Park, Lons Park, Lenny Korr Park, Bowling Chub, Swimming Proto and the Shifting Park and its on young implementation with two disgrificant public transmissions.
-Soliders Benorolal Park, Lons Park, Lenny Korr Park, Bowling Chub, Swimming Park and the Shifting Park and the Shifting Shifting Park and the Shifting Park and the Shifting Shifting Park and the Shifting P 1 Street trees 1.1 village.
+ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE ACTION TIMEFRAME 1 Street trees 1.1 Maintaining the pepper trees within the street verges has been a major issue in the village.
 It was generally agreed that the existing pepper trees are not the most appropriate street tree species, however, they do make a significant contribution to the amenity and character of the village.
-Widespread removal may not be a desirable 1.1 village should not occur without further investigation by Council.
+Widespread removal may not be a desirable outcome.
+1.1 The installation / replacement of new street trees within the village should not occur without further investigation by Council.
 Key issues to consider are location, on-going maintenance and cost.
-This project should be included for consideration in the 1.1 Swimming Pool and the Showground together provide a valuable recreation herange of mentiles at each of the facilities need to be enhanced or upgraded (i.e., BRCs, seating, shade covers (especially at Lions Park), toilet block upgrades, lighting). space land is valuable, it does not increase togot value to the community to have regitate a equipment and answires for all of these parks.
-The improvement to public recreation facilities and amenities within the Woodstock screation network is a medium / long term priority of Council.
-Any significant improvements or additions to existing facilities are subject to appropriate grant funding / budget allocation and will be progressed in consultation with the local community.
-The improvement to public recreation facilities and amenities within the Woodstock Speedway will be call allocation and will be progressed in consultation with the local community.
-The improvement to public recreation facilities and amenities within the Woodstock Speedway will be call allocation and will be progressed in consultation with the local community.
-The improvement to public recreation facilities and amenities within the Woodstock Speedway will be call allocation and will be progressed in consultation with the local community.
-The improvement to public recreation facilities and amenities within the protection over the pit area and start line at the Woodstock Speedway will be call to additional distribution of the stronger Country Communities Fund.
-The construction of weaking parts, installation of seating and tables and the correction of all-weather protection over the pit area and start line at the Woodstock solicities method (329, 321) under Round 2 of the Stronger Country Communities Fund, Stronger Country Communities fund, Stronger Country Communities fund, Stronger Country Communities fund, Stronger Country Communities bioch at the Park will allo be gra 2 • 2.1 community with significant opportunities.
+This project should be included for consideration in the 2021 Operational Plan review.
+1.1 Medium term (5-10 years) and / or as grant funding becomes available.
+2 Parks and open space 2.1 The Woodstock Soldiers Memorial Park is an important recreation asset for the community with significant opportunities.
 The land is a Crown Reserve under the care and control of the Woodstock Soldiers Memorial Park Trust.
-The Trust has prepared a quality Masterplan for the Park and its on-going implementation will be of significant 2.1 Memorial Park Trust where requested in terms of implementation of the Masterplan.
-Council should also continue to assist the Trust in seeking grant funding for key projects in the Masterplan and continue to provide advice under the Heritage Advisory 2.1 Ongoing 2.2 Swimming Pool and the Showground together provide a valuable recreation network across the village.
-However, the range of amenities at each of the facilities need to be enhanced or upgraded (i.e. BBQs, seating, shade covers (especially at Lions Park), 2.2 space land is valuable, it does not represent good value to the community to have replica equipment and services for all of these parks.
+The Trust has prepared a quality Masterplan for the Park and its on-going implementation will be of significant benefit to Woodstock residents and visitors.
+2.1 Council should continue to support the Woodstock Soldiers Memorial Park Trust where requested in terms of implementation of the Masterplan.
+Council should also continue to assist the Trust in seeking grant funding for key projects in the Masterplan and continue to provide advice under the Heritage Advisory program.
+2.1 Ongoing 2.2 The Woodstock Soldiers Memorial Park, Lions Park, Jenny Kerr Park, Bowling Club, Swimming Pool and the Showground together provide a valuable recreation network across the village.
+However, the range of amenities at each of the facilities need to be enhanced or upgraded (i.e. BBQs, seating, shade covers (especially at Lions Park), toilet block upgrades, lighting).
+2.2 Whilst it is acknowledged that this group of recreation and open space land is valuable, it does not represent good value to the community to have replica equipment and services for all of these parks.
 The improvement to public recreation facilities and amenities within the Woodstock recreation network is a medium / long term priority of Council.
 Any significant improvements or additions to existing facilities are subject to appropriate grant funding / budget allocation and will be progressed in consultation with the local community.
 Lighting upgrades and the erection of all-weather protection over the pit area and start line at the Woodstock Speedway will be grant funded (\$329,534) under Round 2 of the Stronger Country Communities Fund.
 The Construction of walking paths, installation of seating and tables and the completion of the Memorial Entrance at the Woodstock Soldiers Memorial Park will be grant funded (\$39,472) under Round 1 of the Drought Communities Programme Fund.
 The construction of a disabled / ambulant compliant amenities block at the Park will also be grant funded (\$77,273) under Round 2 of the Drought Communities Programme Fund.
 An upgrade of the existing kitchen facilities in the Bill Whitney Memorial luncheon room and the installation of two additional external remote power boards will be grant funded (\$31,305) under Round 1 of the Drought Communities Programme Fund.
 A grant of \$1000 has also been made to the Woodstock Swimming Pool to assist the purchase of a defibrillator and support equipment / materials.
-An application for grant funding under the Stronger Country Communities Fund - Round 3 has been lodged for an upgrade to 2.2
+An application for grant funding under the Stronger Country Communities Fund - Round 3 has been lodged for an upgrade to Lions Park which includes: 2.2 Medium term (5-10 years) and / or as grant funding becomes available.